SergioBonaqueGonzalez/bonaque-traces/README.md

 ---

-## 📜 License

-This code is shared for academic and research purposes.
-You are welcome to use or adapt it, preferably with attribution.

----

 ## 📚 Citation

 If you use this code, please cite the corresponding paper:

-> Bonaque-González, S. (2025). *Microthermal Residuals from Directed Electromagnetic Emissions as a New Class of Technosignature.* (submitted)
+> Bonaque-González, S. (2025). *Microthermal Residuals from Directed Electromagnetic Emissions as a New Class of Technosignature.* (manuscript under review; preprint available soon)

 A Zenodo DOI will be provided once the preprint is available on arXiv.